euisuh15/EN-DECRYPT_IT/README.md

 # EN-DECRYPT_IT
-Encrypts and decrypts files using AES (Advanced Encryption Standard)
+Encrypt and decrypt files using AES (Advanced Encryption Standard)

 ## Getting Started
 Install Python